Home » Water Quality » Water Test » How to Test Nitrates in Water (Step-By-Step)

 Considering all the health effects of nitrates in drinking water, we should do our best to prevent contamination.
 To that end, there are things we can do socially and personally.

-• Discourage open-air defecation
+• Discouraging open-air defecation

 Personally, we can take the following actions: